boson-php/docs/03.application/os-api.md

 > More information about extensions can be found on the [relevant documentation
 > page](../03.application/application-extensions.md).
 {.note}

-This API provides information about the Operating System for which the application was initialized.

 You can access the subsystem using `Application::$os` property.